kryzar/LoLaTeXcv/README.md

 ### Notes

-- `\url` commands are displayed in the same font as the document and not in the ugly mono font.
+- `\url` commands are displayed in the same font as the document, not in the ~~ugly~~ traditional monospaced font.
-- I created `\lltxdotfill` because the space between consecutive dots in `\dotfill` was too short ; you can adjust this space in [the class file](LoLaTeXcv.cls).
-If you do not like dots, you can use `\hfill` instead of `lltxdotfill` to have a blank space, or any other "filling" command.
+- I created `\lltxdotfill` because the space between consecutive dots in `\dotfill` was too short.
+You can adjust the space used by `lltxdotfill` by changing it directly in the class file [LoLaTeX.cls](LoLaTeXcv.cls).
+If you do not like dots, you can use `\hfill` instead of `lltxdotfill` (you will get a blank space), or any other "filling" command.

 ### Warnings

-- If you need more sophisticated sections, such as a complex employment history, I suggest you give [Trey Hunner's *resume* class](https://github.com/treyhunner/resume) a shot.
+- If you need more sophisticated sections, such as a complex employment history, I suggest you give [Trey Hunner's *curriculum vitae* class](https://github.com/treyhunner/resume) a try.
-- Avoid line jumps in `lltxHistory`, the alignments will be miserable.
-If you find a better implementation of `lltxHistory` for the same graphical result, e.g. one that would allow line jumps in the *item description* while still having the *Additional info* on the top right of the item, please contact me or make a pull request so you can contribute.
+- You should avoid jumping lines in `lltxHistory` — the alignments will be mediocre at best.
+If you find a better implementation of `lltxHistory`, that is one that would allow line jumps in the *item description* while still having the *Additional info* on the top right of the item, please contact me or make a pull request so you can contribute.

 ## Authors
 - Antoine Hugounet : myself, creator of this repo.